adlopez12/scratchpad/README.md

 # scratchpad
 Place to play around with
-This is my area to play around
+This is my area to play around with following tutorial video in module